xlfish233/factorio-server-manager/docker/README.md

 Authentication is supported in the application, but it is recommended to ensure access to the Factorio manager UI is accessible via VPN or internal network.

 ## Development
-For development purposes it also has the ability to create the docker image from local sourcecode.
+For development purposes it also has the ability to create the docker image from local source code.
 This is done by running `build.sh` in the `docker` directory.
-This will delete all old executables and the node_modules directory (runs `make build`).
-The created docker image will have the tag `factorio-server-manager:dev`.
+The created docker image will have the tag `fsmr:dev`.

 ### Creating release bundles
-A Dockerfile-build file is included for creating the release bundles.
-Use Docker version 20 in order to use the BUILDKIT environment, some issues have been encountered with Docker version 19.

-To create the bundle build the Dockerfile-build file with the following command.
-The release bundles are output to the ./dist directory.

-Run this command from the root factorio-server-manager directory.
+Use the Makefile to build release zips for Linux and Windows (cross target):
 ```
-DOCKER_BUILDKIT=1 docker build --no-cache -f docker/Dockerfile-build -t ofsm-build --target=build -o dist .
+make gen_release
 ```
+Artifacts will be in the `build/` directory.

 ## For everyone who actually read this thing to the end